mfncooper/mockery/README.md

 This will deregister all mocks, substitutes, and allowable modules, as well as unhooking any hooked modules.

+## Registering modules allowable by default

+Sometimes, you may have so many modules that should be allowed (for example in integration tests), that it's more convenient to register a few substitutes and mocks, then set all other modules as allowed.
+For example:

+    mockery.registerAllAllowableStart(true);

+Where the argument is the same unhook parameter given as the second argument to registerAllowable.
+It is a boolean value indicating whether the modules should be removed from node's module cache when deregistration occurs.

+When tests are complete, you should call:

+    mockery.registerAllAllowableEnd();
+    mockery.deregisterAll();

 ## Disabling warnings

 As mentioned above, if you enable Mockery and _don't_ mock, substitute, or